himang19/TechMInd/README.md

 Back End

 Description of the Back-end Architecture:
-StudyNotion uses a monolithic architecture, with the backend built using Node.js and Express.js, and MongoDB as the primary database.
+TechMind uses a monolithic architecture, with the backend built using Node.js and Express.js, and MongoDB as the primary database.

 Features and Functionalities of the Back-end:
-The back end of StudyNotion provides a range of features and functionalities, including:
+The back end of TechMind provides a range of features and functionalities, including:
 1. User authentication and authorization: Students and instructors can sign up and log in to the platform using their email addresses and password.
 The platform also supports OTP (One-Time Password) verification and forgot password functionality for added